ThomasRohde/archi-scripts/README.md

 4. Double-click on a script to run it, or right-click for more options.

 For a complete list and description of available scripts, please refer to the [Script Catalog](SCRIPT_CATALOG.md).

+## Available Scripts

+- **Where Used**: Find where selected elements are used within your Archimate model.
+- **Dagre Layout**: Automatically arrange elements in your Archi view using the Dagre graph layout algorithm.
+- **Smart Style Sync**: Change the appearance of elements in an ArchiMate view based on their property values.

+## Documentation

+Each script comes with its own documentation and tutorial.
+You can access these by selecting a script in the JArchi Scripts Menu and clicking the "View Tutorial" button.

 ## Contributing